pydantic/pydantic/docs/concepts/experimental.md

 For example:

-* if a string has a constraint `MinLen(5)`, when you only see part of the input, validation might fail because part of the string is missing (e.g. `Sam` instead of `Samuel`)
+* if a string has a constraint `MinLen(5)`, when you only see part of the input, validation might fail because part of the string is missing (e.g. `{"name": "Sam` instead of `{"name": "Samuel"}`)
 * if an `int` field has a constraint `Ge(10)`, when you only see part of the input, validation might fail because the number is too small (e.g. `1` instead of `10`)
-* if a `BaseModel` field expects 3 fields, but the partial input only has two of the fields, validation might fail because some field are missing
+* if a `TypedDict` field has 3 required fields, but the partial input only has two of the fields, validation would fail because some field are missing
-* etc. etc.
+* etc. etc. — there are lost more cases like this

-The point is that if you only see part of some valid input data, validation errors can often occur in the last element of a sequence of value of mapping.
+The point is that if you only see part of some valid input data, validation errors can often occur in the last element of a sequence or last value of mapping.

 To avoid these errors breaking partial validation, Pydantic will ignore ALL errors in the last element of the input data.